KCbao/csconcepts/git.md

 ## Remote Branch vs Branch on Remote repository
 - Remote branch (when you `git branch -a`, it shows under "remote/origin/<branch name>"): are local branches that map to branches of the remote repository.
 - branch `test` on remote repository will show as remote branch `/origin/test`

+## Git pull
+When you download other ppl's repo and make changes to it, also that person is updating the repo, how to git pull to update?

+1. `git checkout -b casie`: create a new branch
+2. `git add` and `git commit` your local changes to this branch casie
+3. `git branch master` switch to master branch, then `git pull origin/master` to pull from master branch